cywusky/TestDag/README.md

 2. hello_world.py: an example Python file, which acts as a data transformation code.
 3. docker_ecs_ecr_template.py: a template file to execute Airflow tasks, which enables data transformation performed on AWS.

 Airflow on EC2 will orchestrate the following processes: A Docker image is built on EC2, then pushed to ECR.
 Finally, a Docker container is run on ECS, using Fargate.
-See the diagram above for more details. <br>
+Please refer to the diagram above. <br>

 ### Run Hello World Example